Motiur Rahman Rentu

-Motiur Rahman Rentu (মতিউর রহমান রেন্টু/রিন্টু) was a Bangladeshi politician and a writer.
-He has been widely discussed for his book Amar Fashi Chai, which vehemently criticized former prime minister of Bangladesh Sheikh Hasina, during whose rule the book was banned.
+Motiur Rahman Rentu was a Bangladeshi politician and a writer.
+He has been widely popularity for his book Amar Fashi Chai, which vehemently criticized former prime minister of Bangladesh Sheikh Hasina, during whose rule the book was banned.

 Early life

 Born in 1954, Rentu was the son of Abdul Barik from Muksudpur Upazila in Gopalganj.

+Career

-He fought in the Bangladesh Liberation War of 1971 as a freedom fighter of the Mukti Bahini.
-His contributions as a freedom fighter are recognized, which is evidenced by the inclusion of his name in official documents.
+Rentu fought in the Bangladesh Liberation War of 1971 as a fighter of the Mukti Bahini.
 He maintained close working relationships with Awami League Chairperson Sheikh Hasina from 1981 to 1997, and was her colleague and adviser.

-Discussion

-Motiur Rahman Rentu's life and work are considered an inseparable part of Bangladesh's political history.
-His writings have been disseminated in various countries and have significantly contributed to discussions surrounding contemporary politics and history in Bangladesh.
-He was a complex and multifaceted personality who took on various roles, from freedom fighter to controversial writer.

-His books became very popular after the fall of Sheikh Hasina following the July Revolution and Non-cooperation movement (2024).
+On June 20, 2000, at around 3:30 PM, he was shot at his residence on 9 No. BK Das Road.
+He sustained four bullet wounds in the attack but was able to survive.
+The incident significantly changed Motiur Rahman Rentu's life, leading him to write another book titled The Prime Minister of the Hidden Assassins, where he details the assassination attempt on him.